WilDoane/TDD-JavaScript-Demo/00HelloWorld/README.txt

 at least in JavaScript; other programming languages may differ slightly.

 There are several ways to define functions in JavaScript.
-For now, you'll use the most basic method and, later, you'll improve upon that.
+For now, you'll use the function-as-object method.
 You'll need to add this below the definition of authorsName

-  function greetings() {
+  var greetings = function () {

-  }
+  };

 Switch to your browser and rerun the tests.
 You should now be passing that test, as well.
 So, we check the next failed test